immkavin-ranks/kavinsde/Miscellaneous/Java Server Pages.md

-Wamp server for mysql + Tomcat server
+Wamp server for MySQL + Tomcat server

 **Configure WampServer's Apache to work with Tomcat:**